-Ostrolenka (Poland), Pruzany, Auschwitz, Birkenau, Buna, Buchenwald, Zweibergen (Langenstein)
+Ostrolenka (Poland), Pruzhany, Auschwitz, Birkenau, Buna, Buchenwald, Langenstein, Zwieberge (of Buchenwald)

 Ben Kawer is the youngest of four children of Hersh L. and Dina Kawer of Ostrolenka, Poland.
 His siblings in order of age are Rochelle, Lazar, and Ester.
 Shortly after his birth the family moved to Hajnowka, a town with a population of about 25,000 persons of which about 120 families were Jewish.
 His father was initially a logger, but later became owner and operator of a brick factory.
 The family practiced Orthodox Judaism and the spoken language at home was Yiddish.
 Because the young Kawer attended Polish public schools, he was also fluent in Polish.
 Besides his formal education in the public schools, he also received an extensive education in Jewish studies.
 Mr. Kawer describes his childhood as a happy one, even though both he and his family were subjected to a considerable amount of anti-Semitism.

 After the start of the war in September 1939, his hometown was overrun by the German army who stayed for a few days.
 During that period the Germans demanded large payments of goods and food from the Jewish population.
 About two weeks later, following the establishment of formal borders between Germany and the Soviet Union, his hometown became part of the Soviet-occupied zone.

 During the Soviet occupation, his father’s factory was nationalized, but his father was retained as manager.
 In general, life continued as before.
 Ben Kawer continued in school, now operating in Russian, and he quickly learned Russian even though the Cyrillic alphabet was used.